torvalds/linux/Documentation/driver-api/scsi.rst

 The file drivers/scsi/scsi_debug.c simulates a host adapter with a variable number of disks (or disk like devices) attached, sharing a common amount of RAM.
-Does a lot of checking to make sure that we are not getting blocks mixed up, and panics the kernel if anything out of the ordinary is seen.
+Does a lot of checking to make sure that we are analt getting blocks mixed up, and panics the kernel if anything out of the ordinary is seen.

 To be more realistic, the simulated devices have the transport